OrangeSpyderMan/inkplate10-weather-cal/README.md

 3. [Selenium](https://pypi.org/project/selenium/) then uses [Geckodriver](https://github.com/mozilla/geckodriver) to make [Firefox](https://www.mozilla.org/firefox/) capture the generated HTML file as a PNG screenshot that fits the dimensions of e-ink resolution.
 4. A separate Gunicorn/Flask web process serves the generated PNG and weather API from the shared artifact directory.
-5. (Optional) The server publishes weather snapshots and listens for Inkplate diagnostics over MQTT.
+5. (Optional) Separate server processes publish weather snapshots and listen for Inkplate diagnostics over MQTT.
 6. The producer either refreshes indefinitely or generates one artifact set and exits; web serving has an independent lifecycle.
 7. A cronjob can run the producer before the client's configured refresh interval elapses.